 Who writes the user story?

 User stories can be written by anyone with the skills necessary to write them.
-Most often they are written by the Product Owner (link to the future post).
+Most often they are written by the Product Owner.
 But they can also be written in collaboration with the entire team.